 In October, Academy School teacher Lauren Ashley requested that her grievance hearing be held in public and more than 30 people showed up, though the board did not specifically debate Ashley's case in public session.

 At a second meeting held the following week at the Brattleboro Food Co-op about 60 people showed up.
 A large number of the people who spoke up at that meeting supported Academy School Principal Andy Paciulli and the direction the school was taking.
-There were also general comments about uneven treatment among some staff and about the district's reliance on standardized testing at the expense of creativity in the classroom.
-Notes were taken during the co-op meeting and Stahl Tyler and fellow board member David Schoales organized the comments into broad categories that the board now hopes to address.

 But even as the board attempts to react to the positive and negative input, district administrators are warning the board to make sure they are ready to work with the public.
 At the Dec.
 4 meeting, Stahl Tyler said she thought it would be easy to put suggestion boxes up in the schools.
 But Windham Southeast Superintendent Ron Stahley said the board needed to have a clear plan on what was going to happen to those comments.